- Easy installation, few dependancies. No database daemon, web server, desktop environment or exotic language necessary.

-- msword with antiword.
-It is also useful to have wvWare installed as it may be be used as a fallback for some files which antiword does not handle.
+It is also useful to have wvWare installed as the handler may use it as a fallback for some files which antiword does not handle.

 - Wordperfect with the wpd2html command from libwpd.
 On some distributions, the command may come with a package named libwpd-tools or such, not the base libwpd package.

 - Lyx files (needs Lyx to be installed).